merkle-open/SitecoreBlog/docs/_posts/2024-04-16-11-steps-to-extend-general-link.md

 Foto [Bryson Hammer](https://unsplash.com/de/@trhammerhead?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash) on [Unsplash](https://unsplash.com/de/fotos/selektives-fokusfoto-von-grauen-metallketten-JZ8AHFr2aEg?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)

 Have you ever tried to extend the general link in Sitecore to serve additional needs?
+No?
 Lucky you ;)

 If you need to, this quick-step-tutorial may help you to get this done.
 It might be helpful to extend other fieldtypes as well ([see also](/cheatsheetfieldtypes/)).

-This tutorial will be based on the external link of the general link and could be easily mapped to the internal link.
+This tutorial is based on the external link of the general link and can be easily mapped to the internal link.

 ## Setup

-This tutorial is build in a project with Sitecore XP 10.3, TDS and Glass-Mapper. \
+This tutorial is built in a project with Sitecore XP 10.3, TDS and Glass-Mapper. \
-It might be possible that you have to change some of the steps to you local setup (I know that TDS is not very common).
+It might be necessary to adjust some of the steps to your local setup (I know that TDS is not very common).

 ## Short form (without further explanation and screenshots)